 Also, by using CC linked to an expression pedal we can control any of the knobs – like we would with a wah pedal.
 AND what’s more, we can control multiple knobs on one or even multiple pedals at the same time.

 We can also make this different for each midi controller preset.
 On one preset you may have reverb and tremolo both blend into the mix as you push an expression pedal toe down.

 On the next preset you may have more drive on heel down and less on toe down but also add some chorus to the clean toe down position.

 This can also lead to some great “in-between” tones.

 So you’re likely starting to understand that MIDI is about widening your ability to express yourself further by expanding your control over your gear.

-However there is a dark side to midi.
+However, there is a dark side to midi.
 It can take away from your creativity.
-It’s not uncommon for people to spend more time focusing on midi mapping/programing than they do on writing songs.
+It’s not uncommon for people to spend more time focusing on midi mapping/programming than they do on writing songs.

 But once you get the hang of a good midi setup, you can turn a small pedalboard into a huge number of sounds that are all unique to you.